LakshmiManjunath/Project4/readme.md

 <b>NOTE:</b>
-  1)  Since I had gone ahead and used the controllers in a non-conventional way, I had to submit the project as it is.
+  Since I had gone ahead and used the controllers in a non-conventional way, I had to submit the project as it is.
 I would follow the convention and rearrange my logic soon after the project evaluation.

-  2)  Also the views: personal.blade.php, professional.blade.php and fitness.blade.php include the external resource: jQ widget <b>textEditor</b>, and these files throughs validator errors.
-After inspecting I would like to mention that the html validator errors are from jQ textEditor.